panoptes/panoptes.github.io/hardware/control_box.md

 {% include picture.html src="computer_box/IMG_6937.jpg" caption="Computer control box with the exhaust hole drilled out.
 The rough edges pictured here should be smoothed with a deburring tool." %}

 * Next flip the box upside down (so the wheels are pointing upwards).
-* Mark two holes such that they are 1 3/4" (~45 mm) from the top lip for the lid and 2 1/8" & 5" (55 and 125 mm) from the right side of the box (note this assumes the wheels are closest to you and the lid is furthest from you).
+* Mark two holes such that they are ~45 mm from the top lip for the lid and 55 and 125 mm from the right side of the box (note this assumes the wheels are closest to you and the lid is furthest from you).

 {% include picture.html src="computer_box/002.jpg" caption="Holes marked at 55 mm and 125 mm from box edge.
 Note that the image shows the ruler at 400-55 = 345 mm and 400-125 = 275 mm." %}

-* Use a 2" long piece of 1 3/4" PVC pipe to draw a circle centered on each mark.
+* Use a 50 mm long piece of 1 3/4" PVC pipe to draw a circle centered on each mark.
 Confirm that the circles have about 15 mm between them and that there is at least 10 mm from the lip for the lid.
 If not adjust hole position so that this condition is met.
 * Use a 3 mm drill bit and drill a hole on the two center marks.
 * Mount the 1 7/8" hole saw in the cordless drill.
 * Secure the box once again as described above and proceed to drill out the two holes.